sourcefrog/cargo-mutants/README.md

 Some functions will fail to build because they return a type that does not implement `Default`, and that's OK.

+## Further thoughts

 To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall down to a single task during linking.

+One class of functions that have a reason to exist but may not cause a test suite failure if emptied out are those that exist for performance reasons, or more generally that have effects other than on the directly observable side effects of calling the function.
+For example, functions to do with managing caches or memory.

+Ideally, these should be tested, but doing so in a way that's not flaky can be difficult.
+Enucleate can help in a few ways:

+* It helps to at least highlight to the developer that the function is not covered by tests, and so should perhaps be treated with extra care, or tested manually.
+* A `#[enucleate::skip]` annotation can be added to suppress warnings and explain the decision.
+* Sometimes these effects can be tested by making the side-effect observable with, for example, a counter of the number of memory allocations or cache misses/hits.